It is with great sorrow that we announce the death of our friend and colleague Keith Provan.

 Keith was active in the Academy of Management, where in addition to his involvement with the OMT Division he was a prior officer in both the Health Care Management and Public and Nonprofit Sector divisions.
 He was active in the European Group for Organization Studies and the Public Management Research Association.
 He served on the editorial boards of several major journals in management and health care.
-And most recently he was the Co-Editor of the Journal of Public Administration Research and Theory, and an Associate Editor of the Academy of Management Journal.
+Most recently he was the Co-Editor of the Journal of Public Administration Research and Theory and an Associate Editor of the Academy of Management Journal.

 The Eller College of Management at the University of Arizona is planning a memorial celebration for Keith Provan: A Celebration of a Life Well-Lived.
 The memorial will take place on Tuesday, March 25, 2014 from 3:30 p.m. - 5:00 p.m. in McClelland Hall Room 208.
 (View map and directions.)